Voldemar-d/lozianim/README.md

 Additions:

 - sample 4K video with several animations of coefficients: [https://youtu.be/mQiJQ8mD6QI](https://youtu.be/mQiJQ8mD6QI)
-- **anim.txt** file defines coefficient animation used to generate sample video
+- **lozi.txt** file defines coefficient animation used to generate sample video
 - **lozi.html** file contains script for generating one image in browser (coefficients can be changed)
 - **win** subfolder contains archive with compiled executable for Windows.